-In order to qualify for the Back to Work mortgage program, the applicant needs to have had at least a 20% reduction of income or household income or have been unemployed for a period of six months or more preceeding the foreclosure or bankruptcy.
+In order to qualify for the Back to Work mortgage program, the applicant needs to have had at least a 20% reduction of income or household income or have been unemployed for a period of six months or more preceding the foreclosure or bankruptcy.

-The Back to Work applicant needs to have re-established credit and needs to prove that he or she is back to work and is able to make his or her new mortgage payment.
+- The Back to Work applicant needs to have re-established credit and needs to prove that he or she is back to work and is able to make his or her new mortgage payment

-The applicant needs to show that he or she has been timely with all of his or her monthly payments for the past 12 months.
+- The applicant needs to show that he or she has been timely with all of his or her monthly payments for the past 12 months

-The applicant needs to take a one hour HUD certified course.
+The applicant needs to take a one-hour HUD-certified course.
 The mortgage application until 30 days after the borrower provides the HUD course certificate.